JordanUrbaezLu/Stripe-React-Node-Project/README.md

 ### Description

 This project uses Stripe to create a payment solution.
-The project uses React for frontend and Node.js for backend.
+This project uses React for frontend and Node.js for backend.